Oncurrent/zeno/README.md

 root.

-For example, suppose you chose to use the client state provider at the root `:local`:
+For example, suppose you chose to use the client state provider at the root `:local`
 * `[:local :user-id]`
 * `[:local :score-info :high-score]`

-Or perhaps you chose to use the CRDT state provider at the root `:crdt`:
+Or perhaps you chose to use the CRDT state provider at the root `:crdt`
 * `[:crdt :users "my-user-id" :user/name]`
 * `[:crdt :msgs 0]`